Urban Development

 Climate-friendly neighborhoods, with short-distance qualities that reduce the need for resources per person, enable more sustainable consumption - both as a result of a concentration of qualities, and by building robust communities that stimulate participation, experimentation, sharing, reusing and local production.

-Smart cities can facilitate a sharing economy of goods and services that provides an increased experience of access and accessibility, without leading to environmentally and health-damaging consumption.
+Smart cities can enable more comprehensive and efficient resource use by integrating digital intelligence with existing urban systems.
+They can also foster a sharing economy of goods and services that enhances access and convenience, while avoiding environmentally and health-damaging consumption.

 How do we achieve these three climate shifts?